singularit-de/cookiecutter-django/README.md

     Choose from 1, 2 [1]: 1
     timezone [UTC]: America/Los_Angeles
     windows [n]: n
-    Select an editor to use.
-The choices are:
-    1 - None
-    2 - PyCharm
-    3 - VS Code
-    Choose from 1, 2, 3 [1]: 1
     use_docker [n]: n
     Select postgresql_version:
     1 - 15